CondorCompPhil/Tutorial_workflow/Tutorial_MAIN.md

 ![alt text](./workflow.png "ENC example workflow")

-## 1. The `user-friendly', easy to deploy, quite-not-so-modular path
+## 1. The 'user-friendly', easy to deploy, quite-not-so-modular path

 ### Where to start?